-Select an excerpt from each one.
+Select an excerpt from each piece.
 Assign one to (V), another to (M), and the third to (W).

-While playing the excerpts, watch this binocular rivalry video to alter your perception, for example – https://vimeo.com/282140221
+While playing the excerpts, watch a visually disorientating / perception altering video, like a ‘binocular rivalry’ video to alter your perception while playing, for example – https://vimeo.com/282140221

 When you think your mind is wandering play the first excerpt (W)